jimmyLi9201/guardui/docs/guide/quick-start.md

 Although you can use any framework you like, in this tutorial, we will use plain html/css/javascript so that we can keep things as simple as possible.

-So to get started, open your favorite code editor and create a folder to hold your files.
+To get started, open your favorite code editor and create a folder to hold your files.
 Within that folder create index.html and we are good to go.

 Let's build a custom login page and see how Guard UI works.